TOASTED FLOUR SABLÉS

 - Place the rounds on parchment lined baking sheets, spacing about 1" apart.

-- Bake cookies just until set, rotating baking sheets halfway through, until edges are golden but centers are still pale, 10–12 minutes.
+- Bake cookies at 400ºF about 10-12 minutes, just until set, rotating baking sheets halfway through, until edges are golden but centers are still pale.
 Remember the egg is already cooked, so careful not to over bake.